-Bioinformatics Citizen Science Communication Connected Devices / Mobile App Data Management Data Science DevOps Earth Science Themes Environmental Modeling (ICEMM) Metadata Reviewers CoP Semantic Web Structure from Motion (SfM) CoP Tech Stack
+Bioinformatics Citizen Science Communication Connected Devices / Mobile App Data Management Data Science DevOps Earth Science Themes Environmental Modeling (ICEMM) Metadata Reviewers CoP Semantic Web Software Development Structure from Motion (SfM) CoP Tech Stack

 As part of networking and sharing knowledge and experience, the CDI has expanded its community approach through Working Groups that form around common interests, help address challenges, and identify solutions that enable data integration efforts.
 Working Groups have one or more leads and membership is open to all employees, other government agencies, and external organizations.
 Some Working Groups have also further subdivided into smaller Focus Groups that address more specific issues and report up to their respective Working Group.